 If you have endured a work-related injury, then you may have a workers’ compensation claim.
 However, even if you suffered an injury at work, your claim can still be denied.
-Claims must meet certain criteria under the law, and a failure to meet those requirements can result in a denied workers’ comp claim.
+Claims must meet certain criteria under the law, and a failure to meet those requirements can result in a workers’ compensation claim being denied.
 Claims can also be denied for questionable reasons as well.

-In Massachusetts, the entire workers’ compensation process starts when an injured worker gives notice to his or her employer of an injury.
-If you do not tell your employer about the injury, then the employer is under no obligation to start the claims process.
-The employer is required by law to report an injury to their workers’ compensation insurance carrier if a work injury prevents an employee from earning their full wages for five or more days.
+In Massachusetts, the workers’ comp process starts when the injured worker notifies their employer of an on-the-job injury.
+Employers are required by law to report the accident to their workers’ comp insurance carrier if the work injury prevents an employee from earning their full wages for 5+ days.

-You should report your injury to your employer as soon as you can after the injury.
-Do not assume that the employer knows about your injury.
-If possible, you may want to give your employer notice of the injury in writing.
+Report your injury to your employer immediately after the accident — do not assume that they already know about it.
+If possible, give your employer written notice of the injury.

 - You Only Reported the Injury to Your Doctor

 Many who experience an injury at work simply head to their regular doctor after they are injured at work.
 They tell their doctor about their injury, but they do not tell their employer or the employer’s insurance company.